wwwlicious/servicestack-configuration-consul/readme.md

 ## Why?
 When implementing distributed systems it makes life easier to decouple configuration from code and manage it as an external concern.
 This allows a central place for all shared configuration values which can then be access by a number of systems.
 It then becomes faster and easier to make configuration changes; an update is made once and can be used everywhere.

+By managing configuration as an external concern the way in which it is consumed needs to slightly change.
+Rather than reading in all AppSettings on startup and caching them we now need to get AppSettings on demand, every time they are required as the value may have been updated since it was last called.

 For example, if a range of systems need to use the same connection string this can be updated in the central Consul K/V store and is then available to all applications without needing to make any changes to them (e.g. redeploy or bouncing appPools etc):